 Gainey McKenna & Egleston Announces A Class Action Lawsuit Has Been Filed Against Fate Therapeutics, Inc. (FATE)

-/EIN News/ -- NEW YORK, Jan.
-23, 2023 (GLOBE NEWSWIRE) -- Gainey McKenna & Egleston announces that a securities class action lawsuit has been filed in the United States District Court for the Southern District of California on behalf of all persons or entities who purchased the securities of Fate Therapeutics, Inc. (“Fate” or the “Company”) (NASDAQ: FATE) between April 2, 2020 through January 5, 2023, both dates inclusive (the “Class Period”).
+NEW YORK, Jan.
+23, 2023 (GLOBE NEWSWIRE) -- Gainey McKenna & Egleston announces that a securities class action lawsuit has been filed in the United States District Court for the Southern District of California on behalf of all persons or entities who purchased the securities of Fate Therapeutics, Inc. ("Fate" or the "Company") FATE between April 2, 2020 through January 5, 2023, both dates inclusive (the "Class Period").

 Fate is a clinical-stage biopharmaceutical company that develops programmed cellular immunotherapies to treat cancer and immune disorders.
 On April 2, 2020, after the market closed, Fate announced its entry into a global collaboration and option agreement with Janssen Biotech, Inc. ("Janssen"), one of the Janssen Pharmaceutical Companies of Johnson & Johnson, for cell-based cancer immunotherapies, under which Fate received a $50 million upfront payment (the "Janssen Collaboration Agreement").
 In addition, Fate was eligible for up to $3 billion in various milestone payments and double-digit royalties on any net sales from the collaboration.
 On the news, Fate's stock price jumped 8.8% in trading on April 3, 2020.